awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_exportfindings.md

 1. Select your key then copy the key ARN from the **General configuration** panel\.

-1. Under**Key policy**, choose **Edit**\.
+1. Under **Key policy**, choose **Edit**\.
 **Tip**
 If **Switch to policy view** is displayed, choose that to display the key policy, and then choose **Edit**\.

+1. Add the following key policy granting GuardDuty access to your key\.
+Replace the values in red to match your environment\.

+   Replace *Region* with the Region that the KMS key is in\.
+Replace *111122223333* with the AWS account number of the source account that owns the GuardDuty detector\.
+Replace *KMSKeyId* with the key ID of the key that you chose for encryption and replace *SourceDetectorID* with the source account's GuardDuty detector ID for the current Region\.

-1. Add the following statement granting GuardDuty access to your key to the policy\.
-The statement allows GuardDuty to use only the key that you changed the policy for\.
+    This statement allows GuardDuty to use only the key that you changed the policy for\.
 When editing the key policy make sure your JSON syntax is valid, if you add the statement before the final statement you must add a comma after the closing bracket\.

    ```
    {
        "Sid": "AllowGuardDutyKey",
        "Effect": "Allow",
        "Principal": {
            "Service": "guardduty.amazonaws.com"
        },
        "Action": "kms:GenerateDataKey",
-   	"Resource": "arn:aws:kms:region:111122223333:key/KMSKeyId"
+       "Resource": "arn:aws:kms:Region:111122223333:key/KMSKeyId",
+       "Condition": {
+           "StringEquals": {
+               "aws:SourceAccount": "111122223333",
+               "aws:SourceArn": "arn:aws:guardduty:Region:111122223333:detector/SourceDetectorID"
+           }
+       }
    }
    ```
 **Note**